 I have been wanting to make some Black and Blue Jam using blackberries and blueberries.
 We had a good blackberry crop this summer and when the blueberry prices dropped at the end of the season I stocked up.
 What I did not use for the jam went into the freezer for more jam, blueberry pancakes and other dishes.
 Something about cooking or baking with fruits during the cold days of winter brightens my day.

 For the Black and Blue Jam, I used the Mixed Berry jam recipe from the Ball Book of Canning: http://www.freshpreserving.com/recipes/mixed-berry-jelly.
 If you have never canned before pick up Ball’s canning book (that’s how I learned) and start with recipes that call for water bathing such as jellies, tomatoes, pickles, etc. They are easy to master.
 Then when you’re comfortable you can move on to pressure canning!
-For the Cherry Jam, I used the Cherry Preserves recipe of Ball’s and added a few tablespoons of my homemade bourbon vanilla.
+For the Cherry Jam, I used this Cherry Jam recipe and added a few tablespoons of my homemade bourbon vanilla.

 I am always looking for new label designs and really like the way brown paper looks but it is expensive to buy.
 So, I asked for paper bags the last few times I was at the grocery store and used them.
 Here’s the steps, it’s very easy.